 Enjoying recreational campfires on your own property is a wonderful benefit of the Fishhawk Lake Reserve and Community.
 Our rural, forested location is at high risk from uncontrolled fire during the dry season and our community is supported by the small, mostly-volunteer Mist-Birkenfeld Fire Department.
 Fire safety awareness and wildfire prevention and preparedness are essential for everyone who enjoys our community.
-FLRC's Firewise and Fire Safety Committee acts to minimize the risk posed by uncontrolled fire to our community and administers FLRC’s participation in the national Firewise USA fire prevention program.
+FLRC's Firewise and Fire Safety Committee is charted by the Board of Directors to minimize the risk posed by uncontrolled fire to our community and administers FLRC’s participation in the national Firewise USA fire prevention program.

 Safe Operation and Maintenance of Fires and Fit Pits